 Definition Of Assault

-For instance, if you’re in a heated discussion with a person and that person brings up their fist to hit you, but is stopped before they make physical contact—that person may still be charged with assault.
+For instance, if you’re in a heated discussion with a person and that person brings up their fist to hit you, but is stopped before they make actual physical contact—that person may still be charged with assault.

-To be charged with assault, the incident must involve these necessary elements:
+For an assault charge to take place, the incident must involve these necessary elements:

-- verbal or physical aggression
+- verbal or physical act

 - intentional and unlawful threat